starsite/FileMaker-Swift/FIAS-Swift-AppDelegate-walkthrough.md

+This no longer works as of Xcode 10.
+The `otool` response no longer includes anything identifiable with regard to the App Delegate.
+I'll update this post when that changes.

 ### What You'll Learn
 * How to build a simple FIAS project in Xcode with a Swift App Delegate.
 * How to trigger a script from the App Delegate.